 - Who Command

 This command is used to find out who is the current user using the system.
 It can be used just by writing who in the terminal when it comes to finding out the name of the users who are using the current system.

 The Nano command is used to work with the text editor.
 While using this command in the terminal, it has to be followed by the name of the file that has to be edited.
 It is actually used when you want to edit the text in the terminal.

 Cd command is used to change the directory when the user has to move from one directory to another.
 It is a very important command as it is the only option that makes it possible for the users to change the dictionary.

-The centOS may be defined as the operating system that belongs to the Linux family and offers the interactive graphical user interface.
+The centOS may be defined as the operating system that belongs to the Linux family and offers an interactive graphical user interface.
 It works using the same commands that are being used by the Linux operating system.
-The easy to work with the lightweight distribution of the Linux operating system is very useful for the normal or professional users.
+The easy to work with the Linux operating system’s lightweight distribution is very useful for normal or professional users.

 This has been a guide to CentOS Commands.
 Here we discussed the basic concepts and Different types of CentOS Commands in a concise manner.
 You can also go through our other suggested articles to learn more –